CLI adapters

 Set the project workspace path on the project edit page.
 This means the same agent working on different projects automatically runs in the correct directory.

-Recommended agent configuration
+Example agent configuration

 | Agent | Adapter | Model override | Workspace base | Rationale |